-After attending regular Courage “meetings” for a few years, I slowly drifted away from those more formal gatherings.
-Blessedly, at the time (roughly from around 1999-2002) Courage offered an on-line support chatroom.
+In addition, from about 1999 to 2002, I participated in a Courage online support chatroom.
 The room was open for a couple of hours one night a week.
-Now that I stopped making the trip into San Francisco to attend the in-person meetings, this was about my only means of connecting with other men suffering from unwanted same-sex attraction.
+Now that I stopped making the trip into San Francisco to attend the in-person meetings, this was about my only means of regularly connecting with other men suffering from unwanted same-sex attraction.
 Depending on the night, there would be between 15 and 20 guys in the chatroom.
-Topics ranged from the insignificant to the incredibly deep.
+Topics ranged from the insignificant to the incredibly profound.
 Some merely wanted to share their current struggles, while others (usually me) put forth larger questions concerning the origins of their own homosexuality and how that related to their current efforts.
 Some wanted to partake in these bigger questions – others did not.
 Then, what made the chatroom wonderful was the ability to break off and personally message someone which enabled a one-on-one conversation.
-Looking back, those times spent hashing through much of my emotional baggage, with another man, someone I hardly knew, were about of the most important moments in my recovery: the certain anonymity of the internet, the ability to reach a wider cross section of men from different backgrounds and ages, and the ease of a non-restricted conversation, enabled me to unburden myself for the first time in my life – in many respects, telling my story, and then hearing that another man lived almost the same plot line, made it all seem less oppressively substantial.
+Looking back, those times spent hashing through much of my emotional baggage, with another man, someone I hardly knew, were about the most important moments in my recovery: the certain anonymity of the internet, the ability to reach a wider cross section of men from different backgrounds and ages, and the ease of a non-restricted conversation, enabled me to unburden myself for the first time in my life – in many respects, telling my story, and then hearing that another man lived almost the same plot-line, made it all seem less oppressively substantial.